Mini Baklava Cups – tastes like authentic baklava but quick and easy! Premade mini phyllo cups filled with buttery honey-cinnamon spiced nuts.

 - honey + hot tap water

-Finely chop the nuts by hand or pulse in the food processor (you want a ‘rustic chop’ – not completely ground) then transfer the nuts to a medium size bowl.
+Finely chop the chopped nuts by hand or pulse in the food processor (you want a ‘rustic chop’ – not completely ground) then transfer the nuts to a medium size bowl.

 HOW LONG DOES BAKLAVA LAST?